-Legal Entities that needed to register under the REACH Regulation petroleum substances or sulfur before the 30 November 2010 deadline do not need to notify ECHA separately of the classification of their substances under the CLP Regulation.
-This obligation is covered by the information that the Lead Registrant submitted in the joint registration submission prior to 1 December 2010.
+Legal Entities that have registered Petroleum Substances or Sulfur under the REACH Regulation do not need to notify European Chemicals Agency (ECHA) separately of the classification of their substances under the CLP Regulation.
+This obligation is covered by the information submitted by the Lead Registrant in the joint registration submission.

 Further information on the CLP Regulation can be found on the ECHA website.